Finding the Best Kennel Run for Your Money

 Last updated November 2018

 Although your first considerations are the health and comfort of your pet, you also need to consider price.
 The price differences among kennels are substantial.
-For example, we found that boarding a 35-pound springer spaniel for a week would cost from $147 to more than $450, depending on the kennel you choose.
+For example, we found that boarding a 35-pound springer spaniel for a week would cost from $150 or less to $364, depending on the kennel you choose.

 There appears to be no correlation between quality and price.
 Some of the lower-priced kennels received highly favorable ratings from their surveyed customers.